 - 4. This Plan of Action for the Regional Management of Tuna Fishing Capacity (the EPO Plan) has been elaborated within the framework of the FAO International Plan of Action for the Management of Fishing Capacity and the FAO Code of Conduct for Responsible Fisheries, as envisaged by Article 2(d) of the Code.
 The provisions of Article 3 of the Code apply to the interpretation and application of this Regional Plan of Action and its relationship with other international instruments. - 5.
-The EPO Plan reflects the commitment of all Participants to implement the Code of Conduct.
-Participants should apply this Plan in a manner consistent with international law. - 6.
+The EPO Plan reflects the commitment of all IATTC Parties, cooperating non-Parties, fishing entities or regional economic integration organizations (collectively "CPCs") to implement the Code of Conduct.
+CPCs and all participants in these fisheries should apply this Plan in a manner consistent with international law. - 6.
 The EPO Plan is an element of fishery conservation and sustainable management.
-It is a policy document that establishes the general framework for managing the capacity of the fleet targeting species covered by the Convention, and it will be implemented by resolutions adopted by the
+It is a policy document that establishes the general framework for managing the capacity of the fleet targeting species covered by the Convention, and it will be implemented by resolutions adopted by the Commission.